 Rossacroo Forest

 As we were driving from the Dingle Peninsula to our Kenmare accommodations, we needed to pull over to check our directions.
-With a touch of serendipity, I looked to the side of the road and saw a roadside turnout next to beautiful patch of forest.
+With a touch of serendipity, I looked to the side of the road and saw a roadside turnout next to a beautiful patch of forest.
 I quickly slammed on the brakes and pulled into Rossacroo Forest.

 As part of a national initiative to celebrate the new millennium, sixteen woodlands around Ireland were chosen as the People’s Millennium Forests, including Rossacroo.

+A total of 1.3 million native trees were planted in these areas, and a few decades later many of them are already well established.
 Many animals call this forest home, including deer, the famous red squirrel and the ever-elusive pine marten.
 We didn’t see any on our walk, but that’s the way it goes with nature.
 Perhaps you’ll have better luck?

 Glengarriff Woods Nature Reserve

 We love hiking in old oak forests, but the real reason we wanted to come here was a chance to see otters in the wild.
-Otters are one of our favorite animals, but we’ve never seen them in the wild.
+Otters are one of our favourite animals, but we’ve never seen them in the wild.

 Besides the otter safari on the River Walk, other notable sections include the excellent lookouts along the Esknamucky Walk and the nice waterfall and river rapids on the Waterfall Walk.

-Glengarriff Woods Nature Reserve Tips:
+Glengarriff Woods Nature Reserve Tips

 There are several picnic tables in a meadow by the parking lot.